 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company has inherent interest rate risk in the Syndicate Facility, which carries a floating interest rate of US\$ 6 month LIBOR plus 4.7%.
+The Company has inherent interest rate risk in the Syndicate Facility, which currently carries a floating interest rate of US\$ 6 month LIBOR plus 3.35% (see Section 4.1).
 The Company does not hedge against this risk.